-Bridgerton follows Dowager Viscountess Bridgerton and her 4 sons and 4 daughters as they’re looking for love in Regency-era London.
+Bridgerton follows Dowager Viscountess Bridgerton and her four sons and four daughters as they’re looking for love in Regency-era London.

 At the center of the series is Bridgerton’s eldest daughter, Daphne, who’s learning to navigate the upper echelons of high society in hopes of finding a wealthy husband.

-Will meeting Duke of Hastings, one of London’s most eligible bachelors, help that dream come to fruition.
+Will meeting the Duke of Hastings, one of London’s most eligible bachelors, help that dream come to fruition?
 And what will Lady Whistledown, who’s basically a 19th-century version of Gossip Girl, say about it in her Society Papers?
 Find out by watching Bridgerton on Netflix!